erichs/erichs.github.io/source/_posts/2014-06-30-broken-windows-and-broken-code.markdown

 Really, though--isn't There More Than One Way To Skin A Cat?
 If `cat` with a single file argument gets the job done, who besides [Randal Schwartz][PerlGuy] cares?

-I care, and I think you should to.
+I care, and I think you should too.

 <!-- more -->